Vegan Italian Stuffed Peppers use a homemade, yet simple, marinara sauce and are stuffed with zucchini, brown rice, walnuts, olives, and broccolini.

 But I really wanted to try a vegan version for this Meatless Monday.
 The first thing I thought of: no cheese.
 No cheese was going to be hard.
 Real hard.
 I love the super cheesy tops that get just a little browned in the oven.
 And a sprinkling of Parmesan is a must.

 Then, the peppers.
-They get a little sauna in the oven first with a healthy brush of olive oil before even being stuffed to soften them and bring out their sweetness.
+First, they get a little sauna in the oven with a healthy brush of olive oil before even being stuffed to soften them and bring out their sweetness.
 Then, they get stuffed with brown rice and TONS. of. veggies!
 Kale, broccolini, zucchini, shallot, celery, oh my!

 And tons of veggies definitely ain’t a bad thing, especially when they’re super fresh, cooked with olive oil and garlic, and enhanced with tons of bright herbs.